Date: Weekly on Wednesday evenings. (First meeting of the new year begins Wednesday, October 18)

 The Wednesday Night (Virginia Local) Study Group is open to students who wish to learn not only about mindfulness meditation, in general, but also the teachings and practice as taught by the Buddha.
 Classes begin with a session of sitting mediation followed by tea, study, and discussion.
 Some basic understanding of Buddhism is helpful.

-Each study/practice year begins in the Fall shortly after the Annual Retreat, and ends in early Summer before the annual Shedra program.
+Each study/practice year begins in the Fall shortly after the annual Vajrayana Retreat, and ends in early Summer before the annual Mindrol Lekshey program.
 Regular updates via email include a variety of recommended resources: e.g. the online teachings of Jetsün Khandro Rinpoche, and related print and media resources, both Buddhist and non-buddhist.

-This year’s study TBA.
-However in support of students, old and new, the class constantly revisits the overview of the three basic stages, or yanas, of the Buddhist path, including:
+While each year’s study theme is different, in support of students, old and new, the class constantly revisits the overview of the three basic stages, or yanas, of the Buddhist path, including:

 - The foundation teachings—Looking, in general, at ego’s modus operandi and the role of meditation; and in particular at the Buddha’s teachings on the Four Noble Truths, the “wheel of life,” the eight worldly concerns of hope and fear, the ten virtuous and non-virtuous actions, and eightfold path.
 In this context, the practitioner’s study and practice emphasizes sitting meditation, the four Foundations of mindfulness, and the identification of the subtle causes of suffering in daily life.